fahmiyufrizal/ride-of-icarus-diskless/README.md

-# Ride of Icarus SEA Valofe for Diskless
+# Riders of Icarus SEA Valofe for Diskless

-Ride of Icarus SEA Valofe for Diskless - Ditulis menggunakan Notepad++
+Riders of Icarus SEA Valofe for Diskless - Ditulis menggunakan Notepad++

 ## English please?